 So of course, I had to stop and take a stroll.
 There was this vintage booth I stopped at and totally missed an opportunity to score a perfect Levi’s denim jacket at a reasonable price.
 But, it was July and no way was I gonna trek around a music festival carrying around more layers.
 So, I went for some cute Lolita heart shaped glasses with pink lenses to complete the look.
 Also, I can’t remember the name of this gal’s booth, but she had SO MANY PATCHES I about lost my shit.
 I will definitely be back to make a special trip for artwork and patches.
 I have a problem.

 My Instax souvenir from CHBP… I don’t know what to do with my arms.

 What I love about Seattle is that you can get pretty much anywhere within city limits via bus.
-So, I took one of the busses out of Fremont to downtown Seattle, which is near the retail core, Pike Place Market and all the touristy spots.
+So, I took bus out of Fremont to downtown Seattle, which is near the retail core, Pike Place Market and all the touristy spots.
 If your willing to walk, Capitol Hill is but a short trek up hill on either Pike or Pine Street.
-Adam (my Internet husband) and I would always walk up or down if we wanted to go up to our spots.

 Capitol Hill Block Party 2018